 THESE TROPES'LL BE SERVIN' HARD TIME!!!

 - Acrofatic: At his peak, he could move really well around the ring for a man his size.
+Many wrestling historians consider him one of the best big men of the modern era.

 - Alliterative Name: Big Boss Man, Big Bubba Rogers.